Oui Be Negroes

-Contexts
+Oui Be Negroes is an African-American improvisational sketch comedy ensemble, founded by artistic director Shaun Landry and director Hans Summers.
+They had worked together for many years in Chicago with the Underground Theatre Conspiracy, and proposed the idea of an African-American sketch and improvisational comedy troupe geared specifically toward social and political humor.

+Background

-The Underground Theatre Conspiracy (UTC) was founded by Hans Summers in 1985 with performers he had worked with at The Players Workshop of The Second City.
-The show has the title "Fooglewoogle-The Multi-Media Comedy".
-After two runs, Shaun Landry was added to UTC's roster of performers.
-That was in 1986, when Shaun was one of three African Americans performing improv comedy in the city of Chicago.
+The Underground Theatre Conspiracy (UTC) was founded by Hans Summers in 1985 with fellow performers from The Players Workshop at The Second City.
+The show was entitled "Fooglewoogle-The Multi-Media Comedy".
+After two runs, Shaun Landry was added to UTC's roster of performers in 1986, one of three African-Americans performing improv comedy in Chicago.

 In 1990, Hans and Shaun decided to relocate the company to Seattle.

 History

-According to Landry, the 'Oui' name part of the ensemble comes from African Americans who went over to France in the '20s and ‘30s and did well for themselves.
-Landry explains that most people giggle when they hear the name, but it also makes 'very nice liberal white folks' just a little nervous.
-In 1993, Landry actively went seeking actors of color and ran upon them at The Second City Outreach Program.
-There, she assembled the original ensemble, and along with Summers, they mounted Oui Be Negroes, the first show at Café Voltaire in Chicago.
+In 1993, Landry and Summers assembled the original Oui Be Negroes ensemble, using actors discovered at the Second City Outreach Program, and they put on their first show at Café Voltaire in Chicago.
+According to Landry, the 'Oui' in the ensemble's name refers to African Americans who went to France in the 1920s and 1930s and became successful.

-Oui Be Negroes presented the satirical show with names like "Can We Dance with Yo Dates", "One Drop is All It Takes", "Once You Go Black", "All Coons Look Alike to Me" (inspired by the popular coon song of 1896).
-"The Artists Formerly Known as Oui Be Negroes" and "Absolute Negritude" in Chicago from 1994 through 1999 explored black culture and the history of it before relocating the troupe to San Francisco.
-OBN has toured from New York, Los Angeles, Austin, and Boston, in addition to performances outside of the U.S. in Canada and the Netherlands.
-In 2000, Oui Be Negroes relocated from its birthplace in Chicago to San Francisco, California.
-There, they continued to produce sketch and improvisational shows with an edge such as "X", "To Pigmeat Markham Thanks for Everything, Spike Lee".
+Oui Be Negroes presented satirical shows with titles like "Can We Dance with Yo Dates", "One Drop is All It Takes", "Once You Go Black", "All Coons Look Alike to Me" (inspired by the popular coon song of 1896).
+"The Artists Formerly Known as Oui Be Negroes" and "Absolute Negritude" in Chicago from 1994 to 1999 explored black culture and history.
+OBN performed in New York, Los Angeles, Austin, and Boston, as well as international shows in Canada and the Netherlands.

+In 2000, Oui Be Negroes relocated from Chicago to San Francisco, where they continued to produce shows, such as "X", "To Pigmeat Markham Thanks for Everything, Spike Lee".